Prepare your updates

 - Your app has no errors that need to be addressed, such as failing to fill in the content rating questionnaire or provide details about your app's target audience and content.

-- Managed publishing is not active for the app you want to unpublish.
+- Managed publishing is not active for the app that you want to unpublish.

 To unpublish your app: